5 Best Accessible Spots Near O2 Academy Islington

 Sociability

 Heading to a gig at the O2 Academy Islington often requires more than just a ticket: it requires a plan.
-We know that for disabled fans, finding reliable places to visit before or after a show can be a significant hurdle.
+We know that for Disabled fans, finding reliable places to visit before or after a show can be a significant hurdle.
 In a recent community poll, 21% of our followers said they do not go out before or after a concert.
 The primary reason for this is the difficulty in finding venues with known accessibility features.

-To help take the stress out of your night, we have identified five of the best accessible spots near O2 Academy Islington.
+To help take the stress out of your night, we have rounded up five of the best accessible spots near O2 Academy Islington.
 By using the Sociability app, you can check the specific layouts and photos of these venues before you even leave the house, ensuring your night is about the music, not the barriers.

-The venue also features an accessible bathroom that is opened with a Radar key.
+Layout: The interior is notably spacious, allowing for easy movement between tables.
 If the weather is on your side, you are in luck: there is a lovely outside space fitted with fairy lights that provides a great atmosphere for a pre-show drink.

 Bellanger is a sophisticated French café and restaurant, perfect for catching up with friends or family before a show.
 Whether you are looking for breakfast, lunch, or dinner, it offers a relaxed but polished environment.

-There is a small bump to enter, but the venue features two wide doors and plenty of turning space once you are inside.
+Layout: There is plenty of turning space once you are inside.
 During the summer months, you can also enjoy their terrace seating area, which is a wonderful spot for people-watching in the heart of Islington.

-The Three Johns
+The Three Johns (Angel) – Step-Free Pub & Pizzeria

 If you are looking for a classic, reliable pub atmosphere, The Three Johns is a top recommendation.
 As a bonus, it is also a pizzeria, making it an ideal spot to grab a meal before the music starts.

-This is a step-free pub with a spacious floor plan and a dedicated accessible toilet.
-For those who enjoy an after-gig debrief, it is open until 1 am, making it one of the more convenient late-night options in the area.
+Top Tip: For those who enjoy an after-gig debrief, it is open until 1 am, making it one of the more convenient late-night options in the area.

 Sometimes, the comfort of a familiar chain is exactly what you need when navigating a busy night out.
 Wagamama is a staple for a reason, offering classic dishes like Katsu Curry and Yaki Soba in a predictable environment.